RunDevelopment/RunDevelopment.github.io/posts/2026-05-16-threshold/article.md

 }
 ```

-This special case can either be handled separately, or by careful implementation of $A$.
-Only the $ln$ term inside $A$ is undefined (or imaginary) for such kernels, but since $q=0$ "removes" the $ln$ term, $A$ can still be implemented in a way that it works for $q=0$ kernels without any special handling.
+This special case can either be handled separately or by careful implementation of $A$.

+From now on, assume $q \ne 0$.

 </div>